cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 > cd mysite
 ```

-Install dependencies for mdcms:
+Install dependencies for Lightweight CMS:

 ```shell
 > composer install --no-dev
 ```

-Development tools like PHP Code Sniffer mean to lint code, which are not required to run mdcms.
+Development tools like PHP Code Sniffer mean to lint code, which are not required to run Lightweight CMS.

-If you don't want to update your mdcms snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.
+If you don't want to update your Lightweight CMS snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.

-Instead, if you are going to update your mdcms copy, follow [this guide](/howto/how-to-upgrade-mdcms/).
+Instead, if you are going to update your Lightweight CMS copy, follow [this guide](/howto/how-to-upgrade-mdcms/).

-You can run a mdcms site locally with builtin web server of PHP:
+You can run a Lightweight CMS site locally with builtin web server of PHP:

 ```
 $ .\tools\bin\serve.bat
 ```

-Alternatively, if you want to simulate a production environment, copy your mdcms snapshot to Laragon document directory:
+Alternatively, if you want to simulate a production environment, copy your Lightweight CMS snapshot to Laragon document directory:

 ```shell
 > .\tools\bin\sync-to.bat C:\Laragon\www\mdcms
 ```

-If you alter anything in your mdcms site, repeat the above command to reflect your change on development environment.
+If you alter anything in your Lightweight CMS site, repeat the above command to reflect your change on development environment.

-(Optional) Save your mdcms repo to a remote site:
+(Optional) Save your Lightweight CMS repo to a remote site:

 ```shell
 > git remote set-url origin https://example.com/user/mysite.git